dfelinto/blender-manual/constraints/common_interface.rst

    as it always uses the "visual" transform properties (i.e. as you see them in the 3D views).

-Understanding the Constraint Space effects is not really easy (unless you are a geometry genius…).
+Understanding the Constraint Space effects is not really easy (unless you are a geometry genius...).
 The best thing to do is to experiment with their different combinations, using e.g. two empties (as they materialize clearly their axes), and a :guilabel:`Copy Rotation` constraint
-(as rotations are the most demonstrative transformations, to visualize the various spaces specificities…).
+(as rotations are the most demonstrative transformations, to visualize the various spaces specificities...).

 Influence